Crypto-TII/pqc-engineering-ssec-23/README.md

-# README
+# Let us walk on the 3-isogeny graph: efficient, fast, and simple

-## Let us walk on the 3-isogeny graph: efficient, fast, and simple
+Accompanying repository to the manuscript titled [“Let us walk on the 3-isogeny graph: efficient, fast, and simple”](https://eprint.iacr.org/2025/691).

 ## Setup Process